 - Tackle cyber crime

 The Police and Crime Commissioner is required to provide a statement on the contribution of South Yorkshire Police to achieving improvements against these national priorities.
-The latest statement will be available shortly and will be published here.
+This statement is available here: South Yorkshire Police Performance Against National Crime Measures.